 In the first and second articles of the series 'Programming on Raspberry Pi with Python', we learned how to setup Raspberry Pi, configure WIFI and enable SSH.

 In the third article, we created a python script to send the IP address of Raspberry Pi on reboot to a telegram channel and scheduled it in crontab.

-Now is the time to start exploring hardware side of Raspberry Pi.
-In this article we will control the LED (light emitting diode) via GPIO pins of Raspberry Pi by Python program.
+Now is the time to start exploring the hardware side of Raspberry Pi.
+In this article, we will control the LED (light-emitting diode) via GPIO pins of Raspberry Pi by Python program.

 Programming on Raspberry Pi with Python: Raspberry Pi Setup

 Programming on Raspberry Pi with Python: WIFI and SSH configuration

 Programming on Raspberry Pi with Python: Sending IP address on Telegram channel on Raspberry Pi reboot

 We are using the Raspberry Pi 3 B+ model.